 Photograph by Thomas Molash

-Julia Carusillo is Chicago-based graduate of the Savannah College of Art and Design, having earned her MFA in Production Design in the Fall of 2013, after graduating with her BFA in Art Direction from Pratt Institute in Brooklyn in 2011.
-She is a lover of Italian film, her many vintage collections, reality television and history.
-Julia is a set designer and artist, working in a wide range of media including Sketchup, gouache and watercolor, Illustrator and Photoshop, clay, hand-typography, resin, and embroidery, amongst others.
-She is always looking to collaborate on projects that stretch the definition of what production design is, whether that means a highly-staged film set, a livable interior design project, or exhibition and museum design.
-She has worked in film, theme parks, theatre, digital content and exhibition design.
+Julia Carusillo is a recently-Denver-based graduate of the Savannah College of Art and Design, having earned her MFA in Production Design in the Fall of 2013, after graduating with her BFA in Art Direction from Pratt Institute in Brooklyn in 2011.
+Julia is an artist, set designer, miniaturist and props artisan, working in a wide range of media from gouache and watercolor painting to Sketchup, Adobe Creative Suite, resin, embroidery, and more.
+She has worked in film, theme parks, theatre, digital content, event and exhibition design.
+Julia has been teaching all-ages Miniature art classes since 2024 and adores it.

-Julia has been interviewed for and featured in pieces for various publications about two Instagram accounts she created and runs in her spare time, including interviews with Arch Digest and Nylon for her Polly Pocket collection, which has over 22k followers and can be found at @polly_pick_pocket.
-Julia’s other popular account, with 23k followers, is @realhousewivessmoking, a critical analysis of reality tv smokers, about which she wrote a piece for Gawker and was interviewed on the podcast “So Good It’s Bad with Ryan Bailey”.
+Julia has been interviewed for and featured in pieces for various publications about two Instagram accounts she created and runs in her spare time, including interviews with Arch Digest and Nylon for her Polly Pocket collection, which has over 20k followers and can be found at @polly_pick_pocket.
+Julia’s other popular account, with 26k followers, is @realhousewivessmoking, a critical analysis of reality tv behavior, about which she wrote a piece for Gawker and was interviewed on the podcast “So Good It’s Bad with Ryan Bailey”.
+She previously singlehandedly ran and designed Salad Days Pins, a line of history and culture-themed enamel pins, which were sold across Chicago and online.

 Julia’s gouache and watercolor illustrations have been featured in Der Spiegel, Vice, Vice again, and once more in Vice.
-She has also painted and designed more than ten album covers.
+She has also painted and designed more than ten album covers and designed identities for various businesses and artists.
+Julia loves history, painting, refurbishing her dollhouse, Weimaraners, thrifting and falling into Wikipedia holes.